Estecka/mc-Variants-CIT-wiki/Asset-Generation.md

 ### Preset: `item_model/fishing_rod`
 Creates models and items states with the same structure as the vanilla fishing rod.
-Each variant should also provide textures or baked models with the following suffixes:
+This expects additional textures or baked models with the following suffixes:
 - `_cast`

 ### Preset: `item_model/goat_horn`